 Heavy Snowfall Tips FROM JIM REYNOLDS

 - When shoveling and removing snow from your ornamental trees, use a broom or like tool and GENTLY remove any heavy snow.
 To NOT “whack” the branches; Shake them gently from the bottom.
-Evergreen magnolias and Maples are especially susceptible to damage from snow.
+Evergreens, magnolias and Maples are especially susceptible to damage from snow.

 - When removing snow, be aware of the temperature.
 Snow is much LIGHTER when it is below 32 degrees.
 Don’t wait until it warms up!